-This equipment is protected by a standard limited warranty under the condition that initial installation, service, startup and maintenance is performed according to the instructions set forth in this manual.
-This manual should be read in its entirety prior to installation and before performing any service or maintenance work.
+This equipment is protected by a standard limited warranty under the condition that initial installation, service, startup and maintenance is according performed to the instructions set forth in this manual.
+This manual should be read in its entirety prior to installation and before performing service any or maintenance work.